-If any party wants a record of the proceedings, that party must arrange to have a court reporter do so remotely via CourtCall or Zoom where the latter is ordered.
+If any party wants a record of the proceedings, that party must arrange to have a court reporter do so remotely via Zoom.
 Please see further information concerning court reporters below.
-If any party requests a transcript of the proceedings, the court reporter must send the transcript to the court as an attachment to an email addressed to LBrown@occourts.org (Clerk) and GValenzuela@occourts.org.
-(Courtroom Assistant)
+If any party requests a transcript of the proceedings, the court reporter must send the transcript to the court as an attachment to an email attachment to CX101@occourts.org.

 OTHER INFORMATION ABOUT THIS DEPARTMENT

 HEARING DATES/RESERVATIONS: Except for Summary Judgment and Adjudication Motions, no reservations are required for Law and Motion matters.
 Call the Clerk to reserve a date for a Summary Judgment or Adjudication Motion.
 Regarding all other motions, the parties are to include a hearing date (Friday at 1:30PM) in their motion papers.
 The date initially assigned might later be continued by the Court if the assigned date becomes unavailable for reasons related to, among other things, calendar congestion.